lgeurts/lgeurts.github.io/_posts/2019-03-19-ubuntu-setup-notes-for-hyper-v-on-windows-10.md

 Changes since the last version:

 This guide was written to help you configure a Bionic Beaver based environment in Windows 10 Hyper-V enhanced mode.
-Much of this content will link to Dells [Sputnik](https://bartongeorge.io/2018/11/29/sputnik-turns-6-presenting-the-folks-behind-it/) project, which is now in its 7th edition and available on for example the XPS 13 Developer Edition laptop and Precision workstation line.
+Much of my content links to Dells [Sputnik](https://bartongeorge.io/2018/11/29/sputnik-turns-6-presenting-the-folks-behind-it/) project, which is now in its 7th edition and available on for example the XPS 13 Developer Edition laptop and Precision workstation line.

 **TO BE CONTINUED**